10.3 Support to youth work

 Funding

 In order to benefit from the funding, youth work providers need to fill in an application form, explaining their project proposal.
 The Youth Initiatives Project offers direct financial support to Youth Coordination Bodies such as the Cyprus Youth Council and the Cyprus Youth Clubs Organization.
-In order to benefit from the funding, the coordination bodies need to fill in a special application form which must be accompanied with the annual report and the current year’s plan and budget.
+The coordination bodies also need to fill in a special application form which must be accompanied with the annual report and the current year’s plan and budget.

 The types of activities of the Youth Initiatives Project are identified in the chapter ''Participation'' of the Youth Wiki and specifically on section 5.6 Supporting youth organisations.
 There are not specific target groups to be supported.
 All youth are covered by the programme.